earthboundkid/flowmatic/README.md

 </table>

 ### Manage tasks that spawn new tasks
-For tasks that may create more work, use `flowmatic.DoTasks`.
+For tasks that may create more work, use `flowmatic.ManageTasks`.
 Create a manager that will be serially executed, and have it save the results and examine the output of tasks to decide if there is more work to be done.